coder/docs/admin/audit.md

 When reviewing Coder's audit logs, specifically, you will see the following actions included:

-- `auto_off`: Coder automatically turned on a workspace was at the preset time
+- `auto_off`: Coder automatically turned off a workspace due to inactivity
-- `auto_start`: Coder automatically turned off a workspace due to inactivity
+- `auto_start`: Coder automatically turned on a workspace at the time preset by its owner
 - `connect`: a user connected to an existing workspace
 - `cordon`: a workspace provider became unavailable for new workspace creation requests.